-&lt;sup>13 Subject to the state law provisions or the policy above.
+12 Subject to the state law provisions or the policy above.

-Coordinator.
+If a party requests that all communication be made through their Advisor, Rider University will comply with this request at the discretion of the Title IX Coordinator.
 A party will be copied on any communication the University sends to their Advisor.